sadityakumar9211/myspace-frontend/README.md

 # MySpace
- MySpace is a socio-academic site for IIITM students This is a group Project.
+ MySpace is a socio-academic site for IIITM students This is the frontend part of a group project
+ #### The frontend part can be found at: https://github.com/bcsabhisekh/MySpace

   Members in the group are: